Human Rights: EU, Inter-American Courts Pledge Support for African Court - THISDAYLIVE

-The fight against human rights violations received a boost yesterday as the African Court on Human and People’s Rights, the European Court of Human Rights and the Inter-American Court agreed to work together against the violators of human rights in their respective jurisdiction.
+The fight against human rights violations received a boost Wednesday as the African Court on Human and People’s Rights, the European Court of Human Rights and the Inter-American Court agreed to work together to bring violators of human rights to justice in their respective jurisdiction.

-After series of consultations, the three human rights courts yesterday in Kampala, Uganda signed a memorandum of understanding and agreed to work together to strength the protection of human rights and access to international justice for persons under the jurisdiction of the three tribunals.
+After series of consultations, the three human rights courts in Kampala, Uganda signed a memorandum of understanding and agreed to work together to strengthen the protection of human rights and access to international justice for persons under the jurisdiction of the three tribunals.

 Being the youngest of the courts, the African Court stands to benefit most from the MoU.

-They also agreed to “contribute to state efforts to strengthen their democratic institutions and human rights protection mechanisms and to overcome common challenges to the effective enjoyment of human rights.”
+They also agree to “contribute to state efforts to strengthen their democratic institutions and human rights protection mechanisms and to overcome common challenges to the effective enjoyment of human rights.”

-Under MoU, the three institutions will share conceptual and jurisprudential standards on human rights.
+Under the MoU, the three institutions will share conceptual and jurisprudential standards on human rights.

 The understanding will enable the African Court, the youngest of all the three institutions to send its staff to the European Court and the Inter-American Court to enable them acquire the necessary experience.

-The agreement will also enable the African Court to benefit from the experience of the EU and the Inter-American courts in enforcing its judgments.
+The understanding will also enable the African Court to benefit from the experience of the EU and the Inter-American courts in enforcing its judgments.

-The President of the African Court, Justice Sylvain Ore’; the President of the Inter-American Court, Mr Eduardo Mac-Gregor Poisot; and the Vice President of the Erupoan Court Angelika Nussberger ;signed the memorandum of understanding on behalf of their respective institutions.

 So far, 30 countries have ratified the Protocol and of these, only nine have deposited the Declaration required under Article 34(6) of the Protocol to allow NGOs and individuals to access the court directly.